 If you are an adult who has tried to learn another language you will probably know what I’m talking about.
 It takes a lot of lessons and practice before being able to master another language.
 And even after all these hours it’s unlikely that you could reach a native level!
 Sadly I came to terms with the fact that I’ll always keep a French accent while speaking English.

 I was born and raised in France, while my wife was born and raised in Hong Kong.
-French is my native language, while I can speak fluently English and good Spanish.
+French is my native language, while I can speak fluently English and good Spanish thanks to our 14 months in Latin America.
 HiuYing has a native level in Cantonese, and fluent level in Chinese Mandarin and English.
-We also both have certificates to teach English (yes, despite all the mistakes I do !).
+We also both have certificates to teach English (yes, despite all the mistakes I do!).

 So which language do you speak to your son ?